RubenCid35/GraphPaperSim/README.md

 The program will run at http://127.0.0.1:8050/ .

-To close tha program, execute:
+To close the program, execute:

 ```
 docker-compose down